-- Remuneration shall be set at an appropriate level to attract and retain first-class non-executive talent; - Remuneration of NEDs and INEDs shall be set by the Board (subject to Shareholders' approval) and should be proportional to their commitment and contribution to the Company; - Remuneration practices shall be consistent with recognized best practice standards for the remuneration of the NEDs and INEDs: - Remuneration shall be in the form of cash, payable semi-annually; and - NEDs and INEDs shall not receive share options from the Company.
+- Remuneration shall be set at an appropriate level to attract and retain first-class non-executive talent; - Remuneration of NEDs and INEDs shall be set by the Board and subject to Shareholders' approval at the general meetings and should be proportional to their commitment and contribution to the Company; - Remuneration practices shall be consistent with recognized best practices and standards for the remuneration of the NEDs and INEDs; - Remuneration shall be in the form of cash, payable semi-annually; and - NEDs and INEDs shall not receive share options and/or share awards from the Company.

-In 2022, NEDs and INEDs received no compensation from the Group other than the Directors fees disclosed below.
+In 2023, NEDs and INEDs received no compensation from the Group other than the Directors fees disclosed below.
 None of the NEDs and INEDs received any pension benefits from the Company, nor did they participate in any bonus or incentive schemes.

-NEDs and INEDs received fees totalling HK\$3,392,000 during 2022.
+NEDs and INEDs received fees totalling HK\$3,432,000 during 2023.